 Once you have stopped and enjoyed a treat from the Lake Agnes Teahouse, you can enjoy some bonus Banff National Park scenery by adding on a short hike on the Little Beehive trail.
 It may be short, but it’s still one of our favorite Lake Louise hikes.

-Little Beehive Hike - Lake Louise
+Little Beehive Hike at Lake Louise – Table of Contents

 This post contains compensated links.